chudweiser/TLDR/README.md

 Open the extension options in Firefox (right-click the extension icon → Manage Extension → Preferences) to configure:

 - **Character limit** — minimum paragraph length to trigger summarization (default: 500).
-After changing, reload any open tabs.
+After changing, reload any open tabs. | WIP, TO BE ADDED 6/3

 ## Troubleshooting